Cerv1/BotsWithoutTelegram/README.md

-Using telegram bots without telegram.
+Using telegram bots without Telegram.
 ===========
 We're implementing an application in which we can use Telegram bot's features from our client without the need to have installed Telegram.
 The client needs